 I’m not opposed to trying this with a good rice noodle, but this way, instead of pretending your dish is some semolina variant, you can come awfully close to reality by pretending it’s a plate of potato gnocchi.

-This (below) was my version of ‘breakfast for dinner,’ and I can bet you know whose night it was to do dishes.
+This (below) was my version of ‘breakfast for dinner,’ and I can bet you can guess whose night it was to do dishes.
 Crappy plastic forks can ruin a good meal, but paper plates have never interfered with my enjoyment of what lays on top of them.

 Here we have two over-medium eggs resting atop a portion of roasted potatoes.
 When the yolks burst, both egg and potato are transformed into something far greater than the sum of their parts.
-They are joined on their faux dinnerware by very real matchstick zucchini sautéed with almond slices.
-Also on the plate: roasted and then gently mashed yams, which play the role of dessert like Lee Strasberg graduates.
+They are joined by matchstick zucchini sautéed with almond slices.
+Also on the plate: roasted and then gently mashed yams; perfect in the role of dessert.